Please click on the link to read the School Sport Policy for teachers and coaches.

 This is a multi-day, multi-sport tournament for Year 7 & 8 students from South Island schools.

-The sports to be included in 2015 are Basketball, Football (soccer), Lawn Bowls, Netball, Swimming, Table Tennis, Touch and Volleyball.
+The sports usually included are Basketball, Football (soccer), Lawn Bowls, Netball, Swimming, Table Tennis, Touch and Volleyball.
 All sports will be hosted at Selwyn District venues.
-In 2014, St Martins School entered into the inaugural Koru Games event and our girls football team received the silver medal for runners up.

 Students are awarded certificates for placing in the top three at school events.
 Age Champion for each school event is awarded on a points based system.